 Pit Bulls are a collective of dog breeds that have come a long way since their early days.
 Once a fighter, they’re some of the most loving dog breeds today.
 Despite popular belief, a Pit Bull can be a loyal companion if properly trained.
-But if you’re considering a Pit Bull, you may be wondering just how intelligent they are.
+But if you’re considering a Pit Bull, you may be wondering just how intelligent they actually are.

 Despite their relatively low rankings on the dog intelligence list, Pit Bulls are much smarter than you think.
 Dog intelligence isn’t all about obedience.
-Let’s examine what really makes these loving dogs so intelligent and why they rank low according to the “experts.”
+Let’s examine what really makes these dogs so intelligent and why they rank low according to the “experts.”

 RECOMMENDED: 100 Most Intelligent Dog Breeds